The many sides of Microsoft’s new two-screen Surface Duo phone

 “We weren’t bent on, ‘Okay, show me the specs,'” says Panay.
 “That’s not the point.
 I want to know what people are going to do on the product, and can we make it great for them?”

-Phone-tech snobs may look askance at the Duo’s Qualcomm chip—last year’s Snapdragon 855 rather than the latest and greatest–and lack of 5G connectivity.
+Phone-tech snobs may look askance at the Duo’s Qualcomm chip—last year’s Snapdragon 855 rather than the latest and greatest—and its lack of 5G connectivity.
 Its single 11-megapixel camera—which can be either front- or rear-facing depending on how you hold the phone—worked fine for video calls but was pretty darn basic for snapshots, and clumsy to shoot with.
 There’s no Qi for wireless charging or NFC for Google Pay, and the single speaker sounds tinny.
 Apple and Samsung have come as close as possible to spreading their screens from edge to edge; the Duo has expanses of bezel above and below the screen, like an old-school iPhone.

 The rationale behind some of these design decisions is obvious.
-For example, the Duo’s folding design precludes a bump on its back to house the fancier multi-camera systems of other phones.
-But anyone who chooses a Duo over a more conventional phone will need to be all-in on Microsoft’s vision of productivity as the device’s heart and soul.
+For example, the Duo’s folding design precludes a bump on its back to house the fancier multicamera systems of other phones.
+But anyone who chooses a Duo over a more conventional phone will need to be all in on Microsoft’s vision of productivity as the device’s heart and soul.
 (For the record, I didn’t have any trouble using it as a phone for voice calls—even holding it up to my ear, although I preferred grasping it like a book and turning its speakerphone on.)

 Unabashed Android

 If there was an era when Microsoft choosing Android for a phone would have been a head-snapper, it faded as soon as Windows Phone’s chances in the market did.
 Today, Android is the only viable option for any smartphone maker that isn’t headquartered in Cupertino.
-But if anything’s a surprise about this phone, it’s that Microsoft has not only adopted Android, but embraced it.
+But if anything’s a surprise about this phone, it’s that Microsoft has not only adopted Android but embraced it.

 The company hasn’t slathered Android in a faux-Windows skin designed to mask the operating system’s origins.
-Google’s design decisions are as front-and-center as Microsoft’s on this device, the Play content stores are all present and accounted for, and the Google Assistant, not Microsoft’s Cortana, is the onboard voice assistant.
+Google’s design decisions are as front and center as Microsoft’s on this device, the Play content stores are all present and accounted for, and the Google Assistant, not Microsoft’s Cortana, is the onboard voice assistant.
 The goal, says Panay, was to deliver “the Microsoft you love and the Android you know.”

 Given that Android is the world’s most popular mobile operating system, “the partnership with Google, to us, wasn’t ‘Oh my gosh, we have to do this,” adds Microsoft corporate VP for mobile and cross-device experiences Shilpa Ranganathan, who worked on software features such as Your Phone, which lets you access the apps and data on the Duo from the comfort of a Windows 10 PC.
 “It was more, ‘Of course, it’s true to who we are as Microsoft.
 We want to meet customers where they are.”

 Which is not to say that the Duo runs plain-vanilla Android.
 To unlock the potential of its two screens, Microsoft had to make a raft of adjustments and additions.
-The single most important one is that you can pull up two different apps on each screen, such as Office and the Edge browser, and then simultaneously work in both of them—something that’s essential to how most people work on a PC but new to phones.
+The single most important one is that you can pull up a different app on each screen, such as Office and the Edge browser, and then simultaneously work in both of them—something that’s essential to how most people work on a PC but new to phones.
 Microsoft encourages this scenario with a feature called App Pairs that lets you set up apps to launch in tandem with one tap; having tried it, I now crave it on my iPad.

 Since each of the screens is roomy on its own, working in two apps offers an impressively desktop-like experience, not just for Microsoft’s own apps but other productivity tools as well.
 For instance, you can partake in a Zoom call on one screen while skimming through your Evernote jottings on the other.

 You can also lift an app with your finger and drag it so that it straddles both screens.
 When you drop the app, it will expand to fill both displays.
 And if it’s a Microsoft app such as Office, OneNote, Outlook, or To Do, it will look even more like a desktop app, intelligently reconfiguring itself to make use of all that real estate without the split between the two screens getting in the way.
-In Outlook, for example, your calendar appears on the left, and details on your selected appointment item are on the right.
+In Outlook, for example, your calendar appears on the left, and details of your selected appointment item are on the right.
 In Office, the list of files is on the left and the Word, Excel, or PowerPoint document you’re viewing or editing is on the right.

 This mode requires an app to know that it’s spanning two screens and adjust accordingly, which Microsoft’s own apps mostly do with grace.
-However, other companies’ wares—including preinstalled Google’s apps such as Gmail—generally behave as if they’re on one large screen, with the black strip of bezel and hinge down the middle bisecting the app in an unsightly manner.
+However, other companies’ wares—including preinstalled Google apps such as Gmail—generally behave as if they’re on one large screen, with the black strip of bezel and hinge down the middle bisecting the app in an unsightly manner.
 It’s like sitting in a seat with an obstructed view of your own work.
 (In landscape mode, the obstruction runs horizontally and is less distracting.)

 Panay describes the initial target audience for the Surface Duo as “Surface fans who live in the Microsoft app ecosystem,” and such folks may well be thrilled with the device right out of the box.
 Those who do at least some of their living in Slack, Zoom, and other non-Microsoft apps will be happiest if other developers begin to support the double-wide view, along with another feature that Microsoft implemented in its own apps: the ability to drag and drop elements such as text from one app to another.
 Microsoft calls support for these features “enlightening” an app, and says that it’s working to help other developers do just that.
 (One early example: An upcoming update to Amazon’s Kindle e-reading app will show a page of text on each screen, like a real dead-tree book.)